Home

 1. Broader Recognition of Family Violence

-• Economic Abuse: The law now explicitly defines things like “unreasonably denying financial autonomy” or “dowry abuse” as family violence.
+• Economic Abuse: The law now explicitly defines things like “unreasonably denying financial autonomy” or “dowry abuse” as family violence, and the property family violence definition now clarifies and expands the recognition of economic or financial abuse as a form of family violence in property settlement and contribution assessments.

 1. New Rules for “Companion Animals” (Pets)